Languages of Singapore: Singlish

-Singlish is an English-based creole language with its own consistent rules and phonology widely used in Singapore.
+Singlish is an English-based contact language with its own consistent rules and phonology widely used in Singapore.
+Linguists formally define it as Singapore Colloquial English.
 However, usage of this language is discouraged by the local government, which favours Standard English.
 The Media Development Authority does not support using Singlish in television and radio advertising.

 According to a 2018 study by the Institute of Policy Studies (IPS), only 8% of Singaporeans identify with Singlish as their primary language, compared to the one-third that identify with English and another 2% with their official mother tongue.
 Both survey waves, in 2013 and 2018, conducted showed that about half of all respondents reported being able to speak Singlish "well" or "very well".
 Younger respondents (18–25 years old) reported greater proficiency than older respondents (65+ years old).

 Over the years, the use of Singlish has become more widespread, with a greater number of people adopting the language both out of a sense of identity and cultural importance.
 Some even view that it identifies them as uniquely Singaporean.